covcom/304CEM/labs/01 Introduction to JavaScript/README.md

 ## 2 A Simple Example

+In the following examples we will be using a _node module_ to capture user input.

 Load up the `todo.js` script and read through it to understand how it works.
 There are lots of code comments to assist you.
 Note:
 1. the use of **const** instead of var.
 Node already supports many ECMA6 features, there is a full [list](https://nodejs.org/en/docs/es6/) available so you know what is supported.
 2. the work is handled by a callback to avoid blocking the main thread.